Meet the Ensemble

 Linda Rice Beck

 , soprano, also sings and plays handbells at First Presbyterian Church Santa Fe.
-A published composer and ASCAP member, Linda is honored to be the Ensemble's commissioned composer once again, and she has truly loved the opportunity to set to music the beautiful poetry of Raymond Raney.
-(See Commissioned Composers
+A published composer and ASCAP member, Linda is the commissioned composer for the spring 2022 repertory.
+She has truly loved the opportunity to set to music the beautiful poetry of Raymond Raney.

 Nina Brown, alto, sang with the Ensemble in the 1980s.
 She has sung with the Pacific Chorale in California and the Kentucky Opera, among others.
 She holds a master's degree in voice from CSULB, Long Beach, CA. Nina sings in the First Presbyterian Church choir and studies with Sandra Twibell.

-Amy Gross, alto, performed for many years with the Austin Singers in Austin, TX, and has sung in several church choirs.
-She is the managing editor of a publishing company and an alto in First Presbyterian Church's Chancel Choir.
-This is Amy’s second season with the Santa Fe Women's Ensemble.
+Amy Gross, alto, joined the Ensemble in 2018.
+She performed for many years with the Austin Singers in Austin, TX, and has sung in several church choirs, including the First Presbyterian Church choir.
+Amy is a legal secretary, a freelance editor and an avid birder.

 Sue Katz, alto, joined the Women’s Ensemble in 2005.
 She has also sung with the Santa Fe Symphony Chorus, Santa Fe Pro Coro and Canticum Novum.
 Sue is a family physician at La Familia Medical Center and a volunteer provider at the Villa Therese Clinic.

-Julie Kirk, soprano, sang with the Ensemble in the late 1980s and rejoined in 2004; this is her 20th year!
-Julie edits our website, YouTube and Facebook page.
-A watercolor painter and renowned chocoholic, she is a longtime volunteer with the Santa Fe Civitan Club and sings with Zia Singers.
+Julie Kirk, soprano, has been with the Ensemble for a total of 21 years.
+She edits our YouTube listings and manages our website and Facebook page.
+A watercolor painter, insatiable reader and renowned chocoholic, Julie is a longtime volunteer with the Santa Fe Civitan Club, and she also sings with Zia Singers.

-Connie Marks, alto, is delighted to sing her eleventh season with the Ensemble.
-She has served on the group’s board of directors and now assists its grants committee.
+Connie Marks, alto, is delighted to sing in her 12th season with the Ensemble.
+She has served on the board of directors and now assists its grants committee.
 A retired teacher of students who are deaf, she volunteers with the Santa Fe Civitan Club.

 Bill Epstein, pianist, began studying piano at age 8 in Linden, New Jersey.
 Further studies were at the Chicago Musical College and Harvard University.
 In 2002, Bill moved with his wife, Sheila, to Santa Fe, and he became the Women’s Ensemble accompanist in 2006.
 His work here has included church jobs, playing for eurythmy dance at the Santa Fe Waldorf School and accompanying the Santa Fe Symphony Chorus, Canticum Novum, the Men’s Camerata and the Santa Fe Community College Chorus.